Prepare for Fishing on a Pontoon Boat

 Pontoon boats, however, shine as fishing platforms.
 They're stable, they've got tons of deck and storage space, and they draw little water, so you can edge right up to a shoreline.
 When properly equipped, a pontoon boat can be the perfect fishing vessel.

-Here are a few accessories that will help you use your pontoon boat successfully as a fishing machine.
+Here are a few pontoon boat fishing accessories that will help your boat become a successful fishing machine.

 Using a livewell with a freshwater pump and aerator can greatly enhance your fishing experience.
 Keeping your bait fresh means more catches, and keeping your catch alive means you can spend the whole day on the water without having to clean it until you're back on land.